flueke/mvme/doc/sphinx/source/vme_script.rst

 .. _vme-script-reference:

 ..
 TODO: difference between uploading script to the controller and running them.
 ..
-TODO: where do reads go? how is waiting handled.
-MVLC does not support waiting!
+TODO: where do reads go?

 ==================================================
 VME Scripts